wigginst/www-1/docs/source/kmeans.rst

 Compile the Code
 ------------------
 The code is available at https://github.com/ADMIcloud/examples.
-Download the code by using git clone command or by clicking the Download Zip buttion.
+Download the code by using git clone command or by clicking the Download Zip button.
 The go to the HadoopKmeans directory and compile the code.

 .. code-block:: bash